EMSC 302

 Other items to consider:

-• We are usually very responsive to both our students and our advisees, typically responding within 24-48 hours.
-If it's been a few days, and you haven't heard from your adviser, please feel free to email or call; chances are your email got lost in the shuffle.
+• Advisers are usually very responsive to their advisees, typically responding within 24-48 BUSINESS hours.
+If it's been a few days, and you haven't heard from your adviser, please feel free to follow up!

 • Check your Penn State email regularly.
 At least 3 times a week.